Best Mattresses & Pillows For Migraines

 Easy to turn and transfer, which delivers more restorative rest- reducing migraine events and giving your brain the time it needs to reset and detoxify.

-The Puffy Mattress
+The Puffy Cloud Mattress

 Puffy Mattress offers three models that deliver the best in class pressure relief, precision spinal alignment, with a sumptuous, nest-like feel.
 Uses top of the line luxury components and textiles, safer, low VOC and formaldehyde free Certi-Pur foam.

-I loved the Puffy Original and their Lux Model.
+I loved the Puffy Cloud and their Lux Model.
 The gel foam allows your spine and neck to be properly supported, reducing the risk of sleep induced migraines.
 I also slept deeper that on my coil mattress.

 A side and back sleeper’s fantasy mattress.
 They offer free shipping, a great trial period, with a no-nonsense warranty.